serverlessworkflow/specification/contributing.md

 Each PR must be signed per the following section and have a link to the issue or discussion.

-### Fixing Typos, Spelling and Formatting issues
+### Fixing Typos, Spelling, and Formatting issues

-Due to the amount of text a specification can have, typos, spelling and formatting issues are quite common.
+Due to the amount of text a specification can have, typos, spelling, and formatting issues are pretty common.
 In these cases, please submit a [pull request](https://github.com/serverlessworkflow/specification/pulls) directly only with the fixes that you see fit.